 Until May 15, 2020, I was an Associate Professor of Philosophy at Felician University in Lodi, New Jersey, where I was also the University’s Pre-Law Adviser (2008-2020), and both directed and (with Joseph Biehl) co-directed the Felician Institute for Ethics and Public Affairs (2011-2020).
-From 2014 until 2020, I was a graduate student in Felician’s Counseling Psychology Program, where I completed 51 of 60 credits toward an MA in Counseling Psychology.
+From 2014 until 2020, I was a graduate student in Felician’s Counseling Psychology Program, where I completed 51 of 60 credits toward an MA in Counseling Psychology (technically, I never left the program, and am in the process of resuming the degree).
 Here’s a link to my Academic CV.
 Here’s my LinkedIn page.
 I have an AB in Politics from Princeton University, and an MA and Ph.D. in Philosophy from the University of Notre Dame.

 Felician aside, I taught for two years at John Jay College of Criminal Justice (New York, NY, 2005-2007).
 I’ve also adjuncted at Notre Dame, Princeton, The College of New Jersey, Montclair State University, Rutgers/Camden, and Mercer County College (West Windsor, NJ), and have taught within articulated programs at Middlesex County College (Edison, NJ), and the continuing education program at St Luke’s Baptist Church (Paterson, NJ).